chromium/chromium/docs/updater/protocol_3_1.md

 following members:
  *   `rollback_allowed`: true if the client will accept a version downgrade.
      Typically used in conjunction with a targetversionprefix.
 Default: false.
+ *   `sameversionupdate`: true if the client is requesting that it be updated to the version it currently has (usually as part of a repair or overinstallation) instead of receiving no update.
+Default: false.
  *   `targetversionprefix`: A component-wise prefix of a version number, or a complete version number.
 The server SHOULD NOT return an update instruction to a version number that does not match the prefix or complete